Hour Angle at Sunrise and Sunset Solution

 Variables Used

-Latitude Angle - (Measured in Radian) - Latitude Angle is defined as the angle between the sun's rays and its projection on the horizontal surface.
+Latitude Angle - (Measured in Radian) - Latitude Angle is the angle between a line to a point on the surface of the Earth and the equatorial plane.

-Tilt Angle - (Measured in Radian) - Tilt Angle is the angle between the inclined slope and the horizontal plane .
+Tilt Angle - (Measured in Radian) - Tilt Angle is the angle between the horizontal plane and the line of sight to an object or a point in the horizontal plane.

 STEP 1: Convert Input(s) to Base Unit